d03n3rfr1tz3/hass-divoom/README.md

 ## Troubleshooting
 ### Cannot connect
-Make sure you at least paired your Home Assistant device once to your Divoom device.
+Make sure, that you at least paired your Home Assistant device once to your Divoom device.
 Also make sure, that you have the correct MAC address.
-Also make sure, that you Phone is not currently connected to your Divoom device, because some don't allow that many connections.
+Also make sure, that your Phone is not currently connected to your Divoom device, because some don't allow that many connections.

 If it seems to connect, but looses connection the moment you use any mode, you might have chosen the wrong port.
-On Pixoo and other non-audio devices, the it's typically `port: 1`.
-But on audio devices, like the Ditoo, it might be `port: 2`.
+On Pixoo and other non-audio devices, it's typically `port: 1`.
+But on audio devices, like the Tivoo or Ditoo, it might be `port: 2`.

 ### GIF does not work